Heat Recovery Ventilation (HRV) Systems Model FC80HRV

 The Polypropylene Heat Recovery Ventilation Core is designed to maximize airflow and performance.
 The core is constructed from a composite of polypropylene materials that allows latent heat transfer from one airstream to another while preventing cross-contamination.
 The ERV Enthalpy Core advanced heat and humidity exchanger is superior to existing paper based cores, and is manufactured from a durable polymer membrane that enables energy recovery systems to increase their total efficiency, operate in extreme climates, and ensure the cleanest air possible.

-What is the difference between an HRV and an ERV?
+What is the difference between HRVs and an ERVs?
 HRVs and ERVs are similar systems in that both supply air to the home and exhaust stale air while recovering energy from the exhaust air in the process.
-The primary difference between the two is that an HRV transfers heat while an ERV transfers both heat and moisture.
+The primary difference between the two is that HRVs transfers heat while ERVs transfers both heat and moisture.